 Rest 30 minutes: Wrap with cling wrap and rest at room temperature for 30 minutes or so.

-Roll into rounds: Dust bench top with flour, cut dough into 4 pieces, roll into balls, then roll out into about 1/8" / 0.3cm thick rounds.
+Roll into rounds: Dust bench top with flour, cut dough into 6 pieces, roll into balls, then roll out into 20cm / 8" rounds, 2 - 3 mm thick.

-Heat oil: Heat 1/2 tbsp olive oil in a non stick pan over medium heat - or lower if you have a heavy based skillet.
+Heat oil: Heat a non stick pan over high heat (no oil).
 (Note 1)

-Cook: Place one flatbread in the pan, cook for around 1- 1 1/2 minutes - it should bubble up (see photo in post)- then flip and cook the other side, pressing down if it puffs up.
-There should be a smallish golden brown spots on both sides.
+Cook: Place one flatbread in the pan, cook for around 1- 1 1/2 minutes - it should puff up dramatically.
+Once the underside has nice golden patches on it, flip and cook the other side for 45 seconds to 1 minute until the underside has golden spots and it puffs up again.

 Keep wrapped in tea towel: Stack the cooked bread and keep wrapped with a tea towel - the moisture helps soften the surface, making them even more pliable.
 Continue to cook with remaining pieces.